BraianStrak/rails-mini-facebook/README.md

 The features of the application:

 ## Completed:
+- Users must sign in to see anything except the sign-in page
+- User sign in uses Devise

 ## WIP:
-- Sign-in with real Facebook using OmniAuth and Devise
+- Sign-in with real Facebook using OmniAuth
 - PostgreSQL Database
-- Users must sign in to see anything except the sign-in page
-- User sign in uses Devise
 - Users can send friend requests to other users
 - A user must accept a friend request to become friends with another user
 - The friend request shows up in the notifications section of a user’s nav-bar